pramsey/pramsey.github.io/_posts/2021-11-28-bcl-leadership-skew.md

 ![Scaled membership visible minorities]({{ site.images }}/2021/johal4.jpg)

-So, yeah, Johal wasn't just making this up, the 100-point system is not only anti-democratic in conception ("one vote per riding" instead of "one vote per person"), the system disadvantaged the South Asian community **in particular**.
+So, yeah, Johal wasn't just making this up, the 100-point system is not only anti-democratic in conception ("one vote per riding" instead of "one vote per person"), the system disadvantages the South Asian community **in particular**.

 Having done this lightweight analysis, it is super tempting to try and figure out the counter-factual--who would have won the 2018 leadership under a one-member-one-vote rule--but unfortunately that's not possible with the data available.